100RABHpy/ColorSwitch/README.md

 `git remote update`
 Now you have updated copy of repo.
 As you have added upstream, everytime you make a commit you should only do last step(`git remote update`).

-## How to sync your local repo with upstream's remote repo after making changes.(Incase of  forked repo only)
-Follow this tutorial for this.
-[Tutorial](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)